londonmeanswild/CS376/design-manifesto.md

 Well, if you read this and found yourself entertained, or agreeing with my concerns, please do the tech industry - and the world - a favor.
 Hire a humanities major, or two, or three, or six.
 Bring conversations about ethics and real-life human consequences into the cost/benefit analysis.
 Consider who your product favors, and who might need it - but can't access it.
 Call it "identifying new markets" if you have to.
 But most of all, design for the users who are trusting your product.

 And one last thing.
-If you still find yourself agreeing with me, this far into the piece, I'd strongly recommend hiring a [sociology major who's taken a little bit of computer science](https://londonmeanswild.github.io/).
+If you *still* find yourself intrigued, I'd strongly recommend hiring a [sociology major who's taken a little bit of computer science](https://londonmeanswild.github.io/).

 #### **Footnotes:**